The BellHawk WMS package is provided as an add-on to the BellHawk

 materials traceability is required.

-BITS is not suitable for those distribution organizations that
+WMS is not suitable for those distribution organizations that

 simply receive and ship boxes or pallets without needing secondary